 delete the commercials from the file (thus further saving space)

-the second method can be used on already transcoded files, and only the
+The second method can be used on already transcoded files (or files which

 is very minimal quality loss)